bitprj/Bitcamp-Serverless/week3/README.md

 ### Homework
 Create an HTML webpage that allows the user to submit an image and submit by pressing a button.
+Integrate JavaScript that calls the Azure Function and displays the resulting emotion data to users.
 - The step by step runthrough is located in the [issues folder](https://github.com/bitprj/Bitcamp-Serverless/blob/master/week3/homework/issues).
 Follow the issues numerically to complete the project.
 - Any starter and solution code is in the [code folder](https://github.com/bitprj/Bitcamp-Serverless/tree/master/week3/homework/code/solution) in homework.